Wavefront Technology Solutions: History

-Wavefront Technology Solutions Inc. was founded in 1997 under the name PE-TECH Inc. (Pulse Enhancement Technology Inc.).
-PE-TECH, a privately held company holding intellectual property operated three subsidiaries; Prism Production Technologies Inc., Wavefront Environmental Technologies Inc., and E2 Solutions Inc. (US subsidiary standing for "Energy and Environmental").
-In 2000 the shareholders of the privately held PE-TECH Inc. entered into an agreement with a publicly listed company (or in this case a shell of a company) on the TSX Venture Exchange.
+In 1997 Davidson and Spanos established PE-TECH Inc. (Pulse Enhancement Technology Inc.).
+PE-TECH operated three subsidiaries; Prism Production Technologies Inc., Wavefront Environmental Technologies Inc., and E2 Solutions Inc. (US subsidiary standing for "Energy and Environmental").
+In 2000 the shareholders of the privately held PE-TECH Inc. entered an agreement with a publicly listed company (or in this case a shell of a company) on the TSX Venture Exchange.

-A reverse takeover of that entity transformed PE-TECH Inc., from a privately held company to a publicly traded company under the name Wavefront Energy and Environmental Services Inc. For consistency in name branding, Prism Production Technologies was renamed Wavefront Reservoir Technologies Inc., Wavefront Environmental Technologies was rolled into Wavefront Reservoir Technologies Inc. and E2 Solutions Inc. was renamed Wavefront Energy and Environmental Services USA Inc. Effective March 27, 2009, the company's name was changed to "Wavefront Technology Solutions Inc."
+A reverse takeover of that entity transformed PE-TECH Inc., from a privately held company to a publicly traded company under the name Wavefront Energy and Environmental Services Inc. For consistency in name branding, Prism Production Technologies was renamed Wavefront Reservoir Technologies Inc., Wavefront Environmental Technologies was rolled into Wavefront Reservoir Technologies Inc., and E2 Solutions Inc. was renamed Wavefront Energy and Environmental Services USA Inc. Effective March 27, 2009, the company's name was changed to "Wavefront Technology Solutions Inc."